jduranigles/mainPageResearcher/Readme.md

   - Note: You will need to understand how to use ref values from form inputs

 - ViewBuilding.jsx:
-  - Capture building ID to look up the additional information for the building
+  - Capture Building ID to look up the additional information for the Building
-  - Return additional details of the building to be rendered on the screen for the user
+  - Return additional details of the Building to be rendered on the screen for the user

 - Create two new components in the components folder that allow you to add and remove elements from the list.
-  - AddBuilding.jsx - Add a building to the listings
+  - AddBuilding.jsx - Add a Building to the listings
-  - RemoveBuilding.jsx - remove a building from the listings
+  - RemoveBuilding.jsx - remove a Building from the listings

 - index.css - Style the User Interface of this app using CSS and Bootstrap 5 to make this app look professional and user-friendly, e.g.
   - style the listings